stenslae/PulsarSideChannel/pulsar_report.md

 #### Results

 Multiple batches of small sets of seeds (2^11 to 2^16 possible seeds) were tested.
 The scoring function showed a **consistent bias toward the correct seed** across noise and scrambling changes, until the seed set became too large.
 Even when collisions occurred (different seed, similar decoded output), **the true seed always appeared in the Top‑5 candidates** in small sets.
-Sets at or below 2^15 can successfully be brute forced with the correct seed being the first or second choice while sets started to gain less reliable results due to collissions at 2^16 seeds.
+Sets at or below 2^15 can successfully be brute forced with the correct seed being the first or second choice while sets started to gain less reliable results due to collisions at 2^16 seeds.

 An interesting note is that before implementing noise thresholding, Top‑1 & Top‑5 accuracy hovered around 50–75%, especially failing under high noise.
 After thresholding, Top‑5 accuracy reached 100%, showing that **thresholding corrected mis‑weighted spectral scores inflated by noise.**